 Both the IPv4 and IPv6 addresses are assigned to the machine for its lifetime.
-Even if the machine is stopped, but not destroyed, restarted, the IP address will not change.
+Even if the machine is stopped but not destroyed, restarted, the IP address will not change.
 However, once the machine is destroyed, the IP address is freed up for other customers to use and cannot be reclaimed.
-Similarly, the IP address assigned to a machine by default cannot be moved to a different machine, that can only be achieved with Elastic IP addresses.
+Similarly, the IP address assigned to a machine by default cannot be moved to a different machine, which can only be achieved with Elastic IP addresses.

 Exoscale has a built-in network firewall.
-These work by assigning virtual machines to a security group and the firewall rules are applied to each security group.
+These work by assigning virtual machines to a security group, and the firewall rules are applied to each security group.

 This option lets you select which security group(s) a machine should belong to.

 As mentioned in the introduction, the virtual machines on Exoscale are running on a physical machine.
-Physical machines, of course, can have hardware failures.
+Physical devices, of course, can have hardware failures.
 In some cases, these failures can be detected by an early warning system, and the Exoscale staff can move the virtual machines off the affected physical host.
 In other cases, the failure occurs suddenly, and the virtual machines crash with the host machine.
 In the worst-case scenario, the data in the virtual machine may be lost.

 Anti-affinity groups let you define a group of machines that should never live on the same host machine.
 This is done to ensure that parts of a redundant system do not fail at the same time.

 Anti-affinity groups should be used when redundancy is desired between multiple machines in the same zone.
-For optimal redundancy, the system should be designed in such a way that the data and services are distributed to multiple zones in addition to ensuring local redundancy.
+For optimal redundancy, the system should be designed in such a way that the data and services are distributed to various zones in addition to ensuring local redundancy.

 All virtual machines on Exoscale are connected to the Internet, with a firewall attached to them.
 That means that if the firewall allows it, the instances can directly communicate with other servers on the Internet without the need for a proxy server or NAT gateway.
 (A NAT/Network Address Translation gateway is needed when instances do not get a public IP address to access the Internet.
-This is not the case on Exoscale as all compute-instances get public IP addresses by default.)
+However, this is not the case on Exoscale as all compute-instances get public IP addresses by default.)

 Every machine on Exoscale is automatically assigned a public IPv4 address.
 Additionally, you can request an IPv6 address to be assigned.
-Both the IPv4 and the IPv6 address are tied to the machine for the lifetime of the machine.
+Both the IPv4 and the IPv6 addresses are tied to the machine for the lifetime of the machine.
 Even if the machine is stopped (but not destroyed), the IP address stays with that machine.
 When the machine is started the next time, the IP address will remain the same.

 However, the IP address assigned by default to the machine cannot be transferred to a different machine and is lost when the machine is destroyed.